CMIP-Data-Request/CMIP7_DReq_Content/scripts/README_airtable_export.md

 ./integrity_check.py ../airtable_export/my_export_file.json -r v1.2.1
 ```
 The script writes information about the check to stdout, and raises errors for problems.
-If the checks fail, the export file should not be committed to the repository.
+If the checks fail, the export file should not be committed to the repository!

 ### Full example